 Check your kids' socks and underwear drawer and get rid of any raggedy, hole-y or otherwise worn out items.
-Your kids should have at least ten to fourteen pairs of socks (white, black and other colors) and at least ten to fourteen pairs of underwear.
+Your kids should have at least 10 to 14 pairs of socks (white, black and other colors) and at least 10 to 14 pairs of underwear.
 Girls may also want a few pairs of tights or thin leggings to layer as the weather grows cold.

 To save yourself from doing laundry mid-week, your child should have a fresh outfit to wear every day of the school week, plus one or two extras just in case.
 Check out this breakdown:

 Comfortable shoes are also important for getting your child through a long day of class, play time, PE and walking/biking to and from school.
-Make sure your child has a good pair of sneakers, a breathable and comfortable pair of sandals as well as a nice pair of dress shoes for school programs.
+Make sure your child has a good pair of sneakers, a breathable and comfortable pair of sandals (if you happen to live in a place where the weather stays warmer into the fall), as well as a nice pair of dress shoes for school programs.
+We recommend buying two pairs of sneakers, if you can — one to use for play and after-school activities, and one to use for the school day.
+Kids need to burn off steam after school, and you don't want them doing it in their school shoes!

 And you'll see personalized content just for you whenever you click the My Feed .